A Safe Space to Speak Your Mind

 Shannon L. Alder

-I work from my private offices located in London Bridge in South East London and in Rickmansworth in Hertfordshire.
-Working with clients from these locations as well as surrounding West London areas such as Waterloo, Borough, and Southwark.
+I work from my private offices located in London Bridge in South East London.
+Working with clients from these locations as well as surrounding South East London areas such as Waterloo, Borough, and Southwark.
 Surrounding Hertfordshire areas include Watford, Croxley Green, and Chorleywood.
 Location details will be provided when we arrange our first counselling session.

 Along with providing compassionate face-to-face counselling, I also offer online sessions for clients in London and across the UK via Zoom or Signal.

 If you have questions regarding how online counselling works, don’t hesitate to get in touch.

 Counselling sessions for individuals are 50 minutes long and usually take place on a weekly basis.
 I provide a limited number of reduced rate spaces for people on low incomes or students.
 Get in touch to enquire about availability and further information about pricing.

 If you want to cancel an appointment, I require 48 hours’ notice, otherwise you will need to pay for sessions missed.

-Are you experiencing difficulties in your life and need to speak with a counsellor in London Bridge, Rickmansworth or online, please fill out the booking form to arrange a no-pressure free 15 minute consultation or go ahead and book an initial full assessment session.
+Are you experiencing difficulties in your life and need to speak with a counsellor in London Bridge or online, please fill out the booking form to arrange a no-pressure free 15 minute consultation or go ahead and book an initial full assessment session.